kamakshyan/Saflow/README.md

  - The UI is responsive to all screen sizes, be it your iphone, ipad or your laptop !
  - Smooth animations enhance the user experience.
+ - Supports both Light and Dark mode.
+(Light/Dark mode is turned on/off based on your system theme)

 ## How to use this